akhilesh-k/Lane-and-Vehicles-Detection/README.md

 ### Video Implementation

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a [link to my video result][video3]

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### Filter for false positives and Combining overlapping bounding boxes.

 The code for processing frames of video is contained in the cell titled "Pipeline for Processing Video Frames" and is identical to the code for processing a single image described above, with the exception of storing the detections (returned by `find_cars`) from the previous 15 frames of video using the `prev_rects` parameter from a class called `Vehicle_Detect`.
 Rather than performing the heatmap/threshold/label steps for the current frame's detections, the detections for the past 15 frames are combined and added to the heatmap and the threshold for the heatmap is set to `1 + len(det.prev_rects)//2` (one more than half the number of rectangle sets contained in the history) - this value was found to perform best empirically (rather than using a single scalar, or the full number of rectangle sets in the history).

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
-The problems that I faced while implementing this project were mainly concerned with detection accuracy.
-Balancing the accuracy of the classifier with execution speed was crucial.
-Scanning 190 windows using a classifier that achieves 98% accuracy should result in around 4 misidentified windows per frame.
-Of course, integrating detections from previous frames mitigates the effect of the misclassifications, but it also introduces another problem: vehicles that significantly change position from one frame to the next (e.g. oncoming traffic) will tend to escape being labeled.
-Producing a very high accuracy classifier and maximizing window overlap might improve the per-frame accuracy to the point that integrating detections from previous frames is unnecessary (and oncoming traffic is correctly labeled), but it would also be far from real-time without massive processing power.
+#### Robustness of the Pipeline

 The pipeline is probably most likely to fail in cases where vehicles (or the HOG features thereof) don't resemble those in the training dataset, but lighting and environmental conditions might also play a role (e.g. a white car against a white background).
-As stated above, oncoming cars are an issue, as well as distant cars (as mentioned earlier, smaller window scales tended to produce more false positives, but they also did not often correctly label the smaller, distant cars).
+Incoming cars are an issue, as well as distant cars as smaller window scales tend to produce more false positives, but they also did not often correctly label the smaller windows.
-I believe that the best approach, given plenty of time to pursue it, would be to combine a very high accuracy classifier with high overlap in the search windows.
-The execution cost could be offset with more intelligent tracking strategies, such as:
-- determine vehicle location and speed to predict its location in subsequent frames
-- begin with expected vehicle locations and nearest (largest scale) search areas, and preclude overlap and redundant detections from smaller scale search areas to speed up execution
-- use a convolutional neural network, to preclude the sliding window search altogether